 But not this one!
 I’m obsessed.
 And I have eaten it essentially every single night for an absurd number of nights.
 I’m not gonna count.

 A few key factors to making this the best protein shake

-- The xanthan gum to make it thick and creamy!
-If I had an ice cream maker like my brother, this wouldn’t be necessary… and I’m sure the flavor would be amazing because there would be no dilution from the ice.
-But I don’t… and the xanthan gum is key to helping it thicken up and get creamier… more like a dessert, less like a supplement- ew.
+- The xanthan gum to make it thick and creamy! .
+The weird name makes it intimidating, but it’s just a plant-based thickener.
+Xanthan gum is key to helping it blend up thick and creamy…. more like a dessert, less like a supplement- ew.
 I linked the exact bag I bought from Amazon.
 I just leave my 1/4 tsp in the bag for easy shake-making!
 Some people feel bloated or gassy from too much xanthan, so don’t go overboard.

 AND, if xanthan doesn’t sit well in your belly, or the name just scares you too much, or you just hate buying stuff you don’t know you’ll use, it’s fine.
 I’m editing this because in efforts to fix some tummy trouble, I’ve recently stopped using the xanthan and have actually been shocked at how good is still is with frozen banana.
 Not like using frozen banana is some genius new concept.
 But I swear I’d tried in the past and it didn’t compare.
 BUT, at least with my Ninja IQ, a simple 40-50 g frozen-solid banana GETS IT DONE.
 I don’t even miss it.
 Still AMAZING.
 Adds a handful of carbs but less than 10.
 It’s cool.